Table Olives vs. Oil Olives: What’s The Difference?

 3. Natural black olives

 It’s been estimated that 139 olive varieties grow in 23 countries around the world.
-On the market, they can be found in different forms: whole, stoneless, stuffed, salted, sliced, alcaparrado, mixed and place packed.
+On the market, they can be found in different forms: whole, stoneless, stuffed, salted, sliced, alcaparrado, mixed, and packed.

 The top varieties that are used in their cuisine are: